After swastikas, leaders to combat hate crimes

 The swastika vandalism in schools, including Northport-East Northport High School as well as the high school in Port Washington, is particularly troubling to the Rev. Dyanne Pina, executive director of the Long Island Council of Churches.

-Nassau officials this month reported that, overall, hate crimes in Nassau are down about 6.5 percent from last year, with 62 reported in 2015 and 57 this year so far.
+Nassau officials this month reported that, overall, hate crimes in Nassau are down about 6.5 percent from last year, with 57 reported thus far this year, compared with 62 reported in the same period last year.
 The majority of crimes have been graffiti-related.

 Nationwide, statistics show a different picture.